rm511130/bosh-google-cpi-release/docs/concourse/README.md

 # Deploying Concourse on Google Compute Engine

 This guide describes how to deploy [Concourse](http://concourse.ci/) on [Google Compute Engine](https://cloud.google.com/) using BOSH.
-You will deploy a BOSH director as part of these instructions.
+You will deploy a BOSH director v1.x as part of these instructions.
+This Bosh Director is to be dedicated to the Concourse installation and should not be used for a PCF deployment.
+You'll need BOSH v2.x to install PCF.

 ## Prerequisites
 * You must have the `terraform` CLI installed on your workstation.
 You can download and unzip [Terraform](https://www.terraform.io/downloads.html) to a directory of your chosing and then symlink the terraform executable to your `/usr/bin`.
 Or, if using a Mac, you can `brew install terraform` or `brew upgrade terraform` depending on whether or not you already have it installed.